ggrammar/100slices.pizza/README.md

 This is the website called 100slices.pizza.

-My name is Grant Gordon - I'm the operator of this website!
-I'm happy to have you here.
+My name is Grant Gordon - I'm the operator of this website.
+I'm happy to have you here!

 I use this website to post my thoughts on systems administration, electrical engineering, and pizza.